 Eventually, the ship was forced to run themselves around after multiple bombs hit the ship but the gunners on the ship did bring down several Japanese planes.

-Drumm, a retired engineer who grew up in town, volunteered with the Friends of Canton Library organization for many years serving as president for one year and secretary for several years.
+Drumm, a retired engineer who grew up in town, volunteered with the Friends of Canton Library organization for many years, serving as president for two years and secretary for one year.
 He has been a regular contributor at the library volunteering at book sales and helping out where he could.
 He has been a big supporter of the alumni events at Canton High.

 Lucilla was pleased to establish a scholarship.
 After graduating from Smith College in Northampton, she worked in Washington, D.C. for several years before returning home to help look after her ill parents.
 Their father, Charles, operated a general store on Maple Avenue.